konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 ﻿# ToDo-List
 Test and debug!

-* FIX: batch analyze should reapply subsetting when not reloading files
 * add more default dataset types: class and school level variante, TIMSS 2023, ICILS, PIAAC, ...
 * build the MSI for IQS software center
 * split application core and UI in separate assemblies to possibly switch to AvaloniaUI